Your big day is coming up and you’re panicking.

 You just woke up with the dreaded feeling of cold feet.

 Although society says it’s perfectly normal to have doubts or pre-wedding jitters, experts say that you may be setting yourself up for divorce if you have strong feelings of uncertainty.

-Should you walk down the aisle or should you run the other way?
+So, should you walk down the aisle or should you run the other way?

 Most couples date for at least a year before tying the knot and during this time, they fall in love, travel, laugh, and make memories.

 They don’t always talk about the serious stuff, like kids, finances, and core values.

 But, this may be one of the reasons for such a high divorce rate.

 Experts agree that communicating and discussing important issues before tying the knot can determine a couple’s future together.